hashicorp/consul-appd-extension/README.md

 # HashiCorp Consul Monitoring Extension for AppDynamics CNS
 HashiCorp has built an AppDynamics Machine Agent extension to report metrics from HashiCorp Consul into the AppDynamics platform via the metrics browser.
-The Consul metrics can then be used to create health rules, where they can be baselined and alerted on within AppDynamics.
+The Consul metrics can then be used to create dashboards and health rules, where they can be visualized, baselined and alerted on within AppDynamics.

 ## System Requirements
 - An AppDynamics SaaS or On-Prem controller version 4.5 or greater.
 - AppDynamics [Machine or Server Visibility] agent including the JRE.
 - Please visit AppDynamics Machine Agent [requirements and supported environments] for more info.
-- A Consul cluster that we will install the AppDynamics Machine Agent on each node.
+- A Consul cluster that we will install the AppDynamics Machine Agent and extension on (each node) to report metrics. .
 - Applications that are using Consul to register and discover services that are also being monitored by AppDynamics using one a [language agents] as well as a [machine or server visibility agent].
-- Statsite will be required to be installed on each node of the Consul cluster which will be covered in the instructions below.
+- Statsite (which is a statsd clone) will be required to be installed on each node of the Consul cluster which will be covered in the instructions below.

 ## Installation

  1. Download the AppDynamics [machine agent bundle].
 As `root` or super user, unzip and configure it for [standalone mode] in `/opt/appdynamics/machine-agent`.
 See this [guide] to configure it.
-You will need to obtain your AppDynamics Controller access information and configure it in `controller-info.xml` file:
+You will need to obtain your AppDynamics Controller access information and configure it in `controller-info.xml` file before you begin the steps below.

         sudo su
         mkdir -p /opt/appdynamics/machine-agent